ZoneNattakit/routeOptW-Pyomo/testRouteOpt/readme.md

 - find clone git to other git (find out)

-- test mix folium > in process (get position from user)
+- test mix folium > in process (get position from user) !change service
 - change it to function > in process

+- all cars at least 60 (80 use cars? ) !!!! > formula calculate